Mr. Haridas Kondath

-We have moved many projects, as MBM we have handled close to 5000 cbm of mining equipment from Germany & Belgium to GCC and Iran.
-However, due to the current political situation, we have not done much in the last year.
+We have moved many projects, as MBM we have handled close to 5000 cbm of mining equipment from Germany & Belgium to GCC.

 We are regularly moving AOG shipments by Air.
 We handle engines for Rolls Royce, Boeing, etc. We are using CLC Projects Network for overseas partners.

 We also handle some large crane movements into U.A.E. from Europe.

 We have now been awarded Contract from Meydan group to Handle Horses from Within Europe & To/FrEuropeope to Dubai and Back.
 We are using specialized forwarders who have knowledge in this business.